Factbox: What is the process for Britain's Brexit legislation?

 In response, the government has said it intends to seek approval by passing legislation.
 This means drawing up a bill and getting approval from both the elected lower house and unelected upper house of parliament to pass that bill into law.

 - The bill was published on Jan.
-26. See the text here:
+26. The full text is here:

 - It will be subject to votes in both houses of parliament.